Atticus29/pcc_biology_112/README.md

 _Microworlds_
  - In BI 112, we want you to master the use and care of the microscope.
 We expect you to learn how to find and focus on objects in the microscope field of view, to record details of the sample preparation, to draw the sample, take notes about the sample, and to estimate its size.
- - There are 5 microworld projects due by the end of the term.
-Due dates vary TODO flesh out?.
+ - You are responsible for turning in 5 Microworld projects (there are 8 available) for the term.
+The due dates for each vary.
+See p.
+157 (Appendix C) of your lab manual for more information.
  - These must be your own work.

-Skills test:
+_Microscope Skills Test_
-•	Please see separate handout TODO link to it
+- Once during the quarter, I'll be evaluating your ability to talk about and properly handle/use a microscope.
+-	Please see p.
+156 (Appendix B) of your lab manual for more information and a checklist to help you prepare.

 ---